Illawarra Harbour port scheme: Rival schemes and other ports

 There was a rival port scheme, based on a plan to dredge Tom Thumb Lagoon, and make a new entry to it, via the existing Wollongong Harbour.
 In September 1889, an act of parliament was enacted, which established the Wollongong Harbour Trust and gave it control of the existing small port at Wollongong as well as the neighbouring Tom Thumb Lagoon.
 The new Trust was advised by Sir John Coode.
 He advised against dredging the lagoon.
 Instead, Coode proposed a scheme involving two breakwaters enclosing an area of water outside the existing port, reclaimed land, and multiple jetties within the safe anchorage.
 The Trust adopted that revised scheme, in March 1891.
 Some work commenced, but there were doubts about its feasibility, and the scheme failed to achieve adequate debt funding and was abandoned.

 By 1890, as well as the existing port at Wollongong Harbour, there were ocean jetty coal ports at Austinmer, Bulli, Coalcliff, Bellambi, and Port Kembla.
 With the exception of the Coalcliff mine jetty and Wollongong Harbour, all these ports had a connection to the South Coast railway line, although all were owned by various mines and not necessarily prepared to load coal from other mines.

 In late 1894, there was some agitation for construction of a breakwater to make safe harbour at Bellambi—a scheme known as 'Bellambi Harbour'— to protect its two coal jetties.
-One of those jetties was so badly damaged, during the 'Maitland gale' of 1898, that it was never used thereafter.
+One of those jetties was so badly damaged, during a gale in February 1898, that it was never used thereafter.